Arrest Bacterial Communication: Interfering with Quorum Sensing to Inhibit Biofilm Formation

-Are you hesitant to enter the emergency room of a hospital fearing that you may get infected with deadly bacteria?
+Are you hesitant to enter the hospital emergency room, fearing that you may get infected with deadly bacteria?
 Well, this is something many of us are concerned about these days.
-The threat of multidrug resistant bacteria, commonly referred as ‘Superbug’ is increasing day by day, and a recent episode of disaster was reported in Nevada, USA where a woman died because of untreatable medical condition caused by a superbug – Klebsiella pneumoniae.
+The threat of multidrug resistant bacteria, commonly referred as ‘Superbugs’, is increasing day by day, and a recent episode of disaster was reported in Nevada, USA where a woman died because of untreatable medical condition caused by a Klebsiella pneumoniae superbug.

 This multidrug resistant K. pneumoniae is a Gram-negative bacterium grouped as CRE — carbapenem-resistant enterobacteriaceae, and often causes severe urinary tract infections.
 The infection was so severe that it became a systemic blood borne infection.
 What was alarming was the fact that this pathogen was resistant to 26 different antibiotics.
 Clinicians and scientists believe that the multidrug resistant bacteria could cause 10 million deaths per year by 2050 if left unchecked.
 Thus, there is a growing concern about treating multidrug resistant bacteria .